Commercial Hair Analysis:

 After the CDC investigation was completed, most of the Boca Raton firefighters were reassured and withdrew their workers compensation claims.
 The rest of the claims were dismissed by the city, but the financial and/or emotional damage to the participants was considerable.
 To begin with, at least 30 fire fighters spent about $500 each for their worthless evaluations by Dr. Haimes.
 The improper assessments caused widespread concern among the fire fighters, many of whom sought further medical evaluation elsewhere.
 Although most feel reassured, some have lingering doubts about what to believe.
 The City of Boca Raton, which it self-insured, spent money processing the worker's compensation claims.
 And the manufacturer of the fire-retardant pants lost sales of a perfectly good product.

 Lilly Brazil is appealing the judge's verdict.
 During the appeal proceedings, Lilly filed a 28 U.S. Code § 1782 discovery action in Chicago's federal court to obtain the workers' test reports plus documents that explained the test's methodology.
-As part of its response, Doctor's Data issued a report stating that it "strongly concurs with Lilly that the use of mineralograms to diagnose heavy metal toxicity (poisoning) from occupational exposure is improper and unsupported by all responsible authority" and that "if the primary, if not exclusive basis of diagnoses of health problems due to heavy metals were hair analyses reports, then the 'experts' against Lilly deviated from occupational exposure standards promulgated by almost all the world's experts in heavy metal toxicology."
+As part of its response, the lab issued a report stating that it "strongly concurs with Lilly that the use of mineralograms to diagnose heavy metal toxicity (poisoning) from occupational exposure is improper and unsupported by all responsible authority" and that "if the primary, if not exclusive basis of diagnoses of health problems due to heavy metals were hair analyses reports, then the 'experts' against Lilly deviated from occupational exposure standards promulgated by almost all the world's experts in heavy metal toxicology."

 The Bottom Line